dragoa/2dMapImageGeneration/docs/urs/urs.md

 <a name="p1"></a>

 ## 1. Introduction
 This document contains what are the functional and non-functional requirements for a Software Engineering project at FadeOut Software.
+As well as explained the reason for using those functional and non-functional sectors.

 <a name="sp1.1"></a>